Advanced Settings

 • Show Buses in Narrow: Defaults to on.
 You can hide the Buses in narrow mode by checking this.

-12. VR Settings: We support the Oculus Spatializer, and also Resonance Audio.
+12. VR Settings: We support the Oculus Spatializer, Steam Audio, and Resonance Audio.
 The header will display which Spatializer plugin you have selected as part of the title.
-The following options appear here:

 • Use Spatializer: This is off by default.
 Turn it on for VR use (Oculus Spatializer checkbox on all Sound Group Audio Source's will be checked at runtime).